-COURSE HINTS:
+COURSE SUGGESTIONS:

 - ALWAYS keep a copy of your submissions as backup.
 This is especially important in an online class since (electronic) stuff happens. - When sending an email to the Instructor, write STUDENT or JOUR 2 in all caps in the subject line, along with the subject.
-That way it won't be confused with spam. - Schedule your time appropriately; I may take up to 48 hours to respond to queries (except for my office hours on Monday).
+That way it won't be confused with spam. - Schedule your time appropriately; I may take up to 48 hours to respond to queries (except for my office hours on Mondays).
 If I don't reply after two days, please feel free to nag me. - Don't procrastinate.
 Start work early in the week.
 Sometimes the Internet may be down later in the week or you may have some other emergency.
 Plan ahead, especially for journal entry assignments, which may be lengthy and/or require research. - Look ahead at the assignments and work ahead if you have the time.

 DISCUSSION POSTS (30 points each): DQ posts are due every Thursday and should be in the same format as work you would hand in for a college class, except paragraphs should be shorter.
 Replies to other classmates' posts are due by Saturday each week.
+(This is how participation is earned.)

 - Use standard English grammar, punctuation, and sentence structure.
-(Bullet points are OK within a paragraph).
+(Bullet points are OK within a paragraph.)
 Use upper case for the word "I", for all proper names, and for the beginnings of sentences.
-(Stay away from "texting" language like "u" for "you" and "r" for "are.") - Read the instructions carefully sometimes students need to choose only one of the question prompts. - Read/view any resources needed to respond to the questions. - Most DQ posts should be 200-300 words.
+(Stay away from "texting" language like "u" for "you" and "r" for "are.") - Read the instructions carefully sometimes students need to choose only one of the topics. - Read/view any resources needed to respond to the questions. - Most DQ posts should be 200-300 words.
 Do not aim for exact word count.
 If your post seems too short, consult the resources more closely, or think more critically, to come up with more ideas to write about.
-Specific examples are always encouraged. - Replies to your classmates do not have to be structured as formally as initial posts but should show some thought (more than just "good post" or "I agree"). - You are welcome to reply to more than three classmates' posts.
-(Three is the minimum each week to meet participation requirements.)
+Specific examples are always encouraged. - Replies to your classmates do not have to be structured as formally as initial posts but should show some thought (more than just "good post" or "I agree"). - You are welcome to reply to more than two classmates' posts.
+(Two is the minimum each week to meet participation requirements and earn points.)

-MEDIA JOURNAL ENTRIES (75 points each): The journal entry assignments, due every Sunday, should be written in paragraph format like an essay.
-Content will be based on textbook readings and specific instructions are provided for how to complete the entry.
+MEDIA JOURNAL ENTRIES (75 points each): The journal entry assignments, due on Sundays, should be written in paragraph format like an essay and be more in-depth than DQ responses.
+Aim for between 300-500 words.
+Content is based on textbook readings and specific instructions are provided for how to complete the entry.
+Each journal entry is a building block toward the final Media Literacy Assessment Report assignment (see separate instructions), which is a culmination of each student's personal media literacy growth and knowledge throughout the quarter.